Top 11 3D Laser Scanners for Scan to BIM

 Price: on request

-Mobile Laser Scanners
+Mobile LiDAR Scanners

 Mobile laser scanners capture the environment while you are moving, for example walking around the room.
 The more complex scanners are very dependent on the hardware.
 They consist of a measuring head, one or more laser scanners and various cameras or panoramic cameras.
 In order for the sensor to know where it is, it also needs GPS antennas and an inertial navigation system (IMU – Inertial Measurement Unit).